robert-ancell/jpegsuite/README.md

 `32x32x8_cmyk_interleaved.jpg`
 The reference color image as above, but with a single scan interleaving each channel.

+`32x32x8_grayscale_quantization.jpg`
+`32x32x8_ycbcr_quantization.jpg`
+The reference images quantized using the quantization tables in the JPEG specification.

 `NxMx8_grayscale.jpg`
 Small images of size 1x1 to 16x16.